Home > Campus

 What constitutes excellence for the College of Engineering?

 Pursuit of excellence in all endeavors and personnel is one of the core values for the College of Engineering.
-The Look College pursues excellence in imparting education to our students; educating and graduating students who are ready for professional practice in a timely manner; preparing students to succeed in a diverse, globalized environment; contributing to the discovery, dissemination, and discernment of knowledge; creating intellectual property and transferring technology; meeting technology challenges of the nation and world at large; educating the next generation of engineering educators; and serving the engineering and academic professions.
+The College of Engineering pursues excellence in imparting education to our students; educating and graduating students who are ready for professional practice in a timely manner; preparing students to succeed in a diverse, globalized environment; contributing to the discovery, dissemination, and discernment of knowledge; creating intellectual property and transferring technology; meeting technology challenges of the nation and world at large; educating the next generation of engineering educators; and serving the engineering and academic professions.

 What Constitutes excellence for the engineering faculty?

 Engineering faculty pursue excellence in teaching and mentoring students; advancing educational pedagogy; contributing to the discovery, dissemination, and sustenance of research programs; having impact upon state and national policies on technology; and creating intellectual property and transferring technology.